-Nothing sounds better than a warm bowl of homemade Zenzai or Oshiruko (red bean soup) with toasted mochi!
-I’ll show you 3 ways to make this popular winter dessert in Japan.
+Nothing sounds better than a warm bowl of homemade Zenzai (Oshiruko) or sweet red bean soup with toasted mochi rice cakes!
+I’ll show you 3 ways to make this popular winter dessert in Japan with either homemade or store-bought ingredients.

 Zenzai (ぜんざい) is a traditional Japanese dessert soup made with azuki beans.
 This sweet red bean soup is served hot with mochi (rice cake) or shiratama dango (glutinous rice flour dumplings) inside the soup.